wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

 But I think it's better to wait for Tensorflow 2.0 to be fully released

 For now, I focused on how to implement this project on More difficult environment (Atari games, Roboco, etc)

+## Contributing

+This project is far from finished.
+If you want to fix, contribute, or give an idea, just write it in issues